Torg: Notable features

 Torg is designed to allow players to derive enjoyment from how characters, equipment, and environments of the various realities interact, such as having Terminator-style futuristic cyborgs adventure alongside Dungeons & Dragons–style mages in an Indiana Jones–style pulp setting.
 It also allows playing a game with an explicitly epic or 'cinematic' overtone (as in Star Wars or Buffy the Vampire Slayer, as opposed to RPGs like Vampire: The Masquerade or Dungeons & Dragons).

-Torg provides a unified mechanics system suitable for any setting; character attributes and game mechanics use a single sliding scale ('18' can equally mean an hour of time, a truckload of weight, an expert marksman's skill, or $4,000) and a unified method of task resolution involving a 20-sided die.
+Torg uses a unified mechanics system designed to support different fictional settings; character attributes and game mechanics use a shared sliding scale, where the same numerical values can represent different types of measurements, skills, or resources.
+The game uses a unified method of task resolution involving a 20-sided die.

-At the same time it provides an open-ended die mechanic: one twenty-sided die roll, read through a bonus chart, gives the bonus to a character's skill for that attempt.
-Barring special circumstances, the die may be rolled again (and the subsequent total added to the first roll) each time a 10 or a 20 is rolled.
-Along with re-rolls gained through spent possibilities, card play, and other possible influences, this allows truly spectacular feats to be accomplished by player characters.
+Torg also features an open-ended die mechanic in which a single twenty-sided die roll is converted into a bonus using a chart.
+Under certain circumstances, the die may be rolled again, with additional results added to the original roll when a 10 or 20 is rolled.
+Further modifiers may be gained through spent possibilities, card play, and other game elements, affecting the results of character actions.

 The game's backstory involves 'possibility energy', which can be used by Storm Knights to achieve heroic feats.
 In the game mechanics a spent possibility gives a player a chance to make an additional die roll, potentially leading to greater success.
 Similarly, an included deck of cards provides bonus rolls or skill points and contains ideas for additional character interaction.
 Some of these cards can be used instead of Possibility energy.

 It places an emphasis on groupwork and character interaction by exchange and giving of cards, coordination rules, and the use of "group powers".

 At the time of its release Torgs 'Infiniverse' campaign was an ambitious attempt at creating an interactive campaign setting.
 Subscribers to West End's Infiniverse magazine received response forms, through which they could inform WEG of the progress of their campaigns.
 Player input actually influenced the campaign setting through a 'rumor' system ('rumors' were introduced in Infiniverse magazines and published adventures, and the majority of responses would determine whether that rumor was 'true' or not).
 The Infiniverse campaign ran until April 1994.